cdent/placedock/README.md

   list thereof, of memcached servers.
 This is required or otherwise the keystone middleware really drags.

-When using `noauth2` none of the above is required.
-Instead if an `x-auth-token` headers is present with a value of `admin` a request will be accepted as having the `admin` role.
+When using keystone, HTTP requests to placement must include a header named `x-auth-token` with a value of a valid keystone token that has the `admin` role.

 # Devstack